-As well as sample collection, UKAD is responsible for the results management of drug testing for athletes that fall under its jurisdiction as the UK National Anti-Doping Organisation.
+As well as sample collection, UK Anti-Doping is responsible for the results management of drug testing for athletes that fall under its jurisdiction as the UK National Anti-Doping Organisation.

-Results management includes communicating the results of anti-doping tests to NGBs, and the adjudication of athletes suspected of committing an Anti-Doping Rule Violation (ADRV).
+Results management includes communicating the results of anti-doping tests to NGBs, and presenting cases before the National Anti-Doping Panel (NADP) in respect of athletes and / or Athlete Support Personnel (ASP) charged with committing an Anti-Doping Rule Violation (ADRV).
 In total, there are 10 ADRVs under the 2015 World Anti-Doping Code.

 On arrival at the laboratory, the A-sample is analysed and the B-sample frozen.
-There are three possible outcomes following sample analysis; Negative, an Atypical Finding or an Adverse Analytical Finding.
+There are three possible outcomes following sample analysis

-If no prohibited substance, or evidence of the Use of a prohibited method is detected in the sample, the laboratory will issue a negative test result.
+If no prohibited substance and / or its metabolite(s), or evidence of the use of a prohibited method, is detected in the sample the laboratory will issue a negative test result.

 Some prohibited substances can also be produced naturally by the body.
 In certain circumstances the presence of such substances in the A-sample may result in the laboratory reporting an Atypical Finding.